Bylaws of the National Organization for Women

 Section 7.
 District Directors

 One National Board member from each electoral district may be designated by the district to serve as the District Director of the district.

 Section 1.
 National Conference

-- The National Conference shall be the supreme governing body of NOW.
+- The National Conference via the resolution process shall be the supreme governing body of NOW.

-- The Conference shall be held in the month of June or July, and at such other times as the membership may decide by written petition of ten percent of the membership or a majority vote of the National Board.
-The Board shall fix the exact date and place of the national Conference and give at least sixty days’ advance notice thereof in an every-member NOW publication.
-It shall make arrangements for hotel and meeting place accommodations and determine the Conference agenda.
+- C. The Conference shall be held in the months of June or July, and at such other times as the membership may decide by written petition of ten percent of the membership or a majority vote of the National Board.
+The Board and the National Action Center shall fix the exact date and place of the National Conference and give at least sixty days’ advance notice thereof by posting on the Members Only section of the National NOW website and with notice sent to the member email list.
+The National Action Center shall make arrangements for hotel and meeting place accommodations and determine the Conference agenda.

 - In the even-numbered years, the National Conference shall include a special issue or constituency summit in the event that NOW Foundation does not sponsor such a summit.

 - No membership meeting at any level of NOW shall require NOW members in good standing to pay a registration fee or any other fee in order to participate in the business events or activities of said meeting.
-No distinction of any kind shall be drawn by the Conference or the Committee between those able to pay fees over and above basic dues and those unable to pay such fees.
+No distinction of any kind shall be drawn by the Conference or the Credentialing Committee between those able to pay fees and those unable to pay such fees.

 Section 2.
 Voting Privileges